slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

 * Contains a bug pointer like `(LP: #12345678)` to
 * Correctly formatted entries according to the [changelog policy](https://www.debian.org/doc/debian-policy/ch-source.html#debian-changelog-debian-changelog) and our [hints](PackageMerging.md#fix-the-changelog) for merges
-* Lists all changed made - the changelog shall be a complete representation
+* Lists all changes made - the changelog shall be a complete representation
 * Proper version - check against [Version Strings](VersionStrings.md)
 * Proper release - `dch` or habits could have selected the wrong one
 * Proper author and email